projectacrn/acrn-hypervisor/doc/tutorials/trustyACRN.rst

-In :numref:`trusty-rpmb`, the rKey (RPMB AuthKey) is the physical RPMB authentication key used for data authenticated read/write access between SOS kernel and physical RPMB controller in eMMC device.
-The VrKey is the virtual RPMB authentication key used for authentication between SOS DM module and its corresponding UOS secure software.
-Each UOS (if secure storage is supported) has its own VrKey, generated randomly when the DM process starts, and is securely distributed to UOS secure world for each reboot.
+In :numref:`trusty-rpmb`, the rKey (RPMB AuthKey) is the physical RPMB authentication key used for data authenticated read/write access between Service VM kernel and physical RPMB controller in eMMC device.
+The VrKey is the virtual RPMB authentication key used for authentication between Service VM DM module and its corresponding User VM secure software.
+Each User VM (if secure storage is supported) has its own VrKey, generated randomly when the DM process starts, and is securely distributed to User VM secure world for each reboot.
 The rKey is fixed on a specific platform unless the eMMC is replaced with another one.